 - 1. Development assistance, which focuses on assistance programs in critical problem areas that affect most of the people in the developing countries, like providing food and agricultural development - 2.
-International humanitarian assistance

-3. Economic Support Fund (ESF), which is described in Chapter 1 of this textbook
+International humanitarian assistance - 3.
+Economic Support Fund (ESF), which is described in Chapter 1 of this textbook

-Historically, the Director of Foreign Assistance (F) has been at different times a dual-hatted USAID Administrator.
+The Director of Foreign Assistance (F) is, at times, a dual-hatted USAID Administrator.
 F is responsible to the Secretary of State for the development of U.S. foreign assistance program strategy and objectives and the preparation of the annual funding request to Congress to achieve these objectives.
 Once the congressional appropriation process is completed, F is also responsible for the allocation of funding, by programs and countries, which is communicated to Congress via the Section 653(a), FAA report.